MaplePHP/MaplePHP/README.md

     //var_dump($this->logger()); // Access the logger
 }
 ```
-*What is great is that if StreamLogger has it own services and does services has their own services and so on, the dependency injector will resolve it all for you, and also without creating duplicate instances!*
+*What is great is that if StreamLogger has it own services and those services has their own services and so on, the dependency injector will resolve it all for you, and also without creating duplicate instances!*

 *More comprehensive guide will come on provider, services and event handler*